-- c. require an assessment to demonstrate that the entire dwelling where subterranean extensions are proposed meets EcoHomes (at design and post construction) with 40% of the credits achieved under the Energy, Water and Materials sections, or comparable when BREEAM for refurbishment is published; - dc. require that carbon dioxide and other greenhouse gas emissions are reduced to meet the Code for Sustainable Homes, EcoHomes and BREEAM standards in accordance with the following hierarchy: - i. energy efficient building design, construction and materials,

-- including the use of passive design, natural heating and natural ventilation: - ii. decentralised heating, cooling and energy supply, through Combined Cooling Heat and Power (CCHP) or similar, whilst ensuring that heat and energy production does not result in unacceptable levels of air pollution; - iii. on-site renewable and low-carbon energy sources; - ed. require the provision of a Combined Cooling, Heat and Power plant, or similar, which is of a suitable size to service the planned development and contribute as part of a district heat and energy network for: - i. strategic site allocations at Kensal, Wornington Green, Kensington ii. significant redevelopment and regeneration proposals at Notting Hill
+- (a) the minimum standards of excellent for Energy; - (b) 80% or more of the un-weighted credits in the waste category - ii.
+Non Residential Development should achieve BREEAM very good rating. - c. require that carbon dioxide and other greenhouse gas emissions are reduced to meet the Code for Sustainable Homes and BREEAM standards in accordance with the following hierarchy: - energy efficient building design, construction and materials, including the use of passive design, natural heating and natural ventilation; - ii. decentralised heating, cooling and energy supply, through Combined Cooling Heat and Power (CCHP) or similar, whilst ensuring that heat and energy production does not result in unacceptable levels of air pollution; - iii. on-site renewable and low-carbon energy sources; - d. require the provision of a Combined Cooling, Heat and Power plant, or similar, which is of a suitable size to service the planned development and contribute as part of a district heat and energy network for: - i. strategic site allocations at Kensal, Wornington Green, Kensington Leisure Centre and Earl's Court: and - ii. significant redevelopment and regeneration proposals at Notting Hill Gate and Latimer as set out in the places section of this document;